top of page

 Debunking the Myths About ADHD

-Attention deficit hyperactivity disorder, or ADHD, is likely a concept we have all heard about at some point in our lives.
+Attention deficit hyperactivity disorder (ADHD) is a term many of us have encountered at some point in our lives.

-In fact, according to the Canadian Centre for ADHD Awareness, about 4–6% of adults and 5–7% of children are diagnosed with ADHD in Canada.
+In fact, according to the Canadian Centre for ADHD Awareness, approximately 4–6% of adults and 5–7% of children in Canada receive an ADHD diagnosis, totaling around 1.8 million Canadians.

-Thanks to the improvements in the research out there surrounding ADHD, society’s understanding of ADHD has improved.
+Thanks to advancements in ADHD research, our understanding of ADHD has significantly improved.

 Myths about ADHD

-While society can celebrate the positive strides we have made in relation to ADHD acceptance, there is still a lot of work to be done to debunk the myths.
+While society has made notable progress in ADHD acceptance, there is still a lot of work to be done to dispel the myths surrounding this condition.

 1. ADHD isn’t real.